LBCrion/sfwbar/README.md

 ```

 ## Configuration
-Copy sfwbar.config and sfwbar.css from /usr/share/sfwbar/ to ~/.config/sfwbar/
+Copy sfwbar.config from /usr/share/sfwbar/ to ~/.config/sfwbar/
 For more information on the format of configuration file, please see the
 [man page](doc/sfwbar.rst)